ryancampbell514/PWLExtremes/README.md

 Code associated with <a href="https://arxiv.org/abs/2412.05195" target="_blank">the preprint</a>, by [Ryan Campbell](https://www.ryanstats.com/) and [Jennifer Wadsworth](https://www.lancaster.ac.uk/~wadswojl/#).

+**Attention:** This repository is solely for reproducing figures and results in the preprint.
+Full functionality for fitting piecewise-linear models is embedded in the GitHub repository [geometricMVE](https://github.com/jennywadsworth/geometricMVE).

 It is best to first familiarise yourself with the code in example_code/.
 The remaining scripts are for reproducing the results in the manuscript.

 ## Dependencies